redhat-france-sa/rhforum-2019-quotegame/README.md

 2019-08-12 11:52:09,624 INFO  [org.apa.kaf.cli.con.int.ConsumerCoordinator] (vert.x-kafka-consumer-thread-1) [Consumer clientId=consumer-2, groupId=orders-4-quoteprice] Setting newly assigned partitions: quotegame-orders-0
 ```

 You can now start playing around with the application!
+For ease of use an [Insomnia](https://insomnia.rest/) workspace is available [here](./insomnia-workspace.yaml).
+Just import it into Insomnia and you'll get some tests queries ready to use:

 ![](./assets/insomnia.png)